A four-day IOSH Managing Safely training course in Kent.

 5. Identifying hazards

-All the main issues any operation has to deal with are covered in this module - entrances and exits, work traffic, fire, chemicals, electricity, physical and verbal abuse, bullying, stress, noise, housekeeping and the working environment, slips, trips and falls, working at height, computers and manual handling.
+All the main safety hazards any operation has to deal with are covered in this module entrances and exits, work traffic, fire, chemicals, electricity, physical and verbal abuse, bullying, stress, noise, housekeeping and the working environment, slips, trips and falls, working at height, computers and manual handling.

 6. Investigating accidents and incidents

 The session starts with why accidents should be investigated, and goes on to cover why things go wrong, and how to carry out an investigation when they do.

 7. Measuring performance

 This module explains how checking performance can help to improve health and safety.
 Delegates learn how to develop basic performance indicators, how to carry out safety audits and be proactive in applying safety measures.

 IOSH/1 20th, 21st, 22nd, 23rd May 2019 (Inclusive) FULLY BOOKED

 IOSH/2 18th, 19th, 20th, 21st November 2019 (Inclusive)

 IPS International, Northbank House, Sir Thomas Longley Road, Medway City Estate, Rochester, Kent ME2 4DU